 Oven Style Air Fryer:

 If you do decide to go for an oven style air fryer, I would choose the new Cosori Air Fryer Oven.
-Cosori have really been hitting it out of the park in the air fryer world of late.
+Cosori has really been hitting it out of the park in the air fryer world of late.
 Their new air fryer oven (in competition with the popular but not very good Power Air Fryer range) is excellent.
 It has racks to help you dehydrate more, as well as having the ability to go as low as 80 degrees Fahrenheit.
 Click the image to go view this air fryer oven on Amazon: